allensulzen/countdown-timer/README.md

  - `heading` (optional): A heading text displayed above the countdown.
  - `subheading` (optional): A subheading text displayed below the countdown.
  - `theme` (optional): Theme for the countdown timer.
 Currently supports "dark" and "light" (default).
+  - `message` (optional): A message displayed when the countdown reaches zero.
+ - `link` (optional): A URL for a page to visit when the countdown is complete.
+ - `linktext` (optional): The text for the link displayed after the countdown ends.

 ## Styling